Fight+

-Fight+ was a European combat sports TV channel founded by David McConachie and Steffen Tangstad.
+Fight+ was a British and European combat sports TV channel founded by David McConachie and Steffen Tangstad.

 Fight+ showed movies, documentaries, classic and exclusive matches, training and educational programming and news.
+The channel was launched at the end of January 2006 on a British Sky satellite provider.
 The plan was for Fight+ to become available all over Europe as fast as possible.
+The channel started broadcasting in Scandinavia on 1 March 2006.

-Fight+ closed down on December 11, 2006, according to CanalDigital website.
-According to the same website the channel is closing because there hasn't been enough interest from customers of CanalDigital, and they've also had problems finding new investors.
+Fight+ closed down on 11 December 2006, according to Canal Digital website.
+According to the same website the channel is closing because there hasn't been enough interest from customers of Canal Digital, and they've also had problems finding new investors.